|

 I wish I could get the Canon EOS 1D-X (my company's CFO has one) and it eats everything else for lunch.
 He's actually published using it and the previous 1D Mark IV.

-Wow that is a nice camera, it would take me forever to figure that one out.
 Yeah, I'd never figure it out.
 I'm still learning about the 7D I got in December.
 The Rebels were easy to use, not a lot of flashy settings.
 The 5D, 7D, and 1D series are insane with features.
-I agree,

 Logged